webstylestory/figolia/README.md

 When using Firebase as a web or mobile app backend, Algolia search-as-a-service is a really nice addition, considering the poor search and querying capabilities of Firebase.
 This server is the perfect companion to make their synchronization happen in no time.

-Inspired by Scott Smith's work in this [blog post](http://scottksmith.com/blog/2014/12/09/algolia-real-time-search-with-firebase/)
+*(Codebase inspired by Scott Smith's work in this [blog post](http://scottksmith.com/blog/2014/12/09/algolia-real-time-search-with-firebase/)*

   * [Usage](#usage)
   * [Configuration](#configuration)